This post may contain affiliate links. Please read my disclosure.

 Frequently Asked Questions

-A fatty cut of pork is the best to use for twice cooked pork.
-I typically use pork belly, but a fatty pork shoulder/butt can be used in a pinch.
+Pork belly is the traditional cut of pork used to make double cooked pork, however, a fatty pork shoulder/butt can be used in a pinch.

 It's very similar in flavor to this Mapo tofu, and has similar qualities as these Sichuan green beans as well.
 The Sichuan peppercorns give the dish a slightly smoky, tongue numbing flavor.
 It's also got tons of umami from the broad bean paste and black bean sauce.